mattiaRosso92/Frequency-resolved_brain_network_estimation_via_source_separation_FREQ-NESS/README.md

 1) FREQNESS_AdvancedScience_2025: Code and functions used for the FREQNESS paper published in Advanced Science (Rosso et al., 2025)

-2) FREQNESS_Toolbox: Please, refer to "FREQNESS_Toolbox/FREQNESS_Example.m" for detailed information on how to use this Matlab toolbox
+2) FREQNESS_Toolbox: Please, refer to "FREQNESS_Toolbox/FREQNESS_MainPipeline.m", whose header contains  detailed information on how to use this Matlab toolbox

 % ========================================================================